Chapter 1. Configuring and deploying OpenShift Lightspeed

 Prerequisites

-• You are logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
-Alternatively, you are logged in to a user account that has permission to create a cluster-scoped CR.
+• You have logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
+As another option, you have logged in to a user account that has permission to create a cluster-scoped custom resource.

 • You have configured the large language model (LLM) provider.